revinate/search-bundle/README.md

 $query = new \Elastica\Query($termQuery);
 $entityCollection = $entityRepo->search($query);
 ```
-Also there're two helper to help you generate elastica query/filter from an array of criteria
+Also there are two helpers to help you generate an Elastica query/filter from an array of criteria
 ```php
 $query = $searchManager->generateQueryBy(['id' => 1], ['dob' => 'desc'], 10, 0);
 $filter = $searchManager->generateFilterBy(['id' => 1, 'dob' => '2000-01-01']);